MarkTiedemann/deno.mk/README.md

   - Include it: `include deno.mk`.
   - Before using Deno in a recipe, add `$(DENO_BIN)` as a prerequisite to ensure that Deno is installed.
   - To run Deno in a recipe, use `$(call deno,$arguments)`, e.g. to run `deno --version`, use `$(call deno,--version)`.
-  - To uninstall Deno, call the `deno_clean` function.

 <!--begin-example-->
 ```Makefile